selimslab/selimslab.github.io/HOME/_zettel/success-is-leaving-the-world-a-bit-better.md

 ---
+title: Success is to leave the world a bit better
 ---

-## Success is to leave the world a bit better

 "To leave the world a bit better